-Yesterday we discussed the power of story.
-Today we consider the pitfalls we must avoid in order to preach with power.
-Too many preachers miss these vital skills necessary to preach the narrative portions of the scripture:
+Let’s consider the pitfalls we must avoid in order to preach with power when we take up narrative preaching.
+Too many preachers miss these vital skills necessary to preach the narrative portions of the scripture.

 1. They don’t tell the story!

 They refer to it, they draw lessons from it, they theologize all over it, but they omit to actually tell the story.
 Big oops!
 The story is not there to be exhibit A in your demonstration of your theological acumen.
 The story is there to change lives, so tell it!

 2. They don’t tell it well.